Palmer committee addresses concern at 4-way intersection

 PALMER, Mass.
 (WWLP) – A decision has been made by the Palmer committee on whether or not to complete a 4-way stop in the village of Bondsville.

-The intersection is made up of River, South Main and State streets in the Bondsville section of Palmer.
+The intersection is made up of River, South Main and State Streets in the Bondsville section of Palmer.
+Currently, there are stops signs on all entrances except for South Main Street.

 The issue was first addressed in an August 8 Palmer Town Council meeting.
 A resident who recently moved into the area last year, Brett Tony spoke during public comment.
 “Bondsville, a 3-way stop by the church and a flower pot in the middle of the road just doesn’t make sense to me,” he said.
 “I’ve had so many misses with cars coming around the corner.”
 The flower pot is indicated as a historical horse trough.